Supply Chain / Logistics Diagnostic, Evaluation and Strategy

 Improved inventory management for this global aerospace company.
 Reduced direct and indirect materials costs.
 Reduced direct bill-of-materials costs.
 Developed and implemented use of barcoding for improved inventory control.
 Reduced excess and obsolete inventories.

-Led large group of Nissan personnel through process improvement.
+Led a large group of Nissan personnel through process improvement.
 Conducted facilitated sessions and documented current state processes and problems, conducted visioning sessions and guided future state design, developed root cause analyses and solution recommendations, and established key performance metrics.

 Conducted an assessment of the international supply chain of this electric guitar and amplifier company, including manufacturing in China and Japan.
 Developed recommendations to reduce manufacturing lead time by 50%.